nodejs/build/doc/process/jenkins_job_configuation_access.md

-Once approved by the working group and existing workgroup admins, one of the existing workgroup admins can then add the new individual to the github admin team for the workgroup (ex benchmarking-admins).
+Once approved by the working group and existing workgroup admins, one of the existing workgroup admins can then add the new individual to the github admin team for the workgroup (e.g. benchmarking-admins).